HM1916/HM1916.github.io/_pages/about.md

   - fa: fa-users
     alt: "Value 1"
     title: "Collaboration"
-    excerpt: 'Team work is the key to success and this is no different at Luminaire.
-We pride ourselves on active listening and partnership working.'
+    excerpt: 'Team work is always the key to success, we pride ourselves on active listening and partnership working.'
 feature_row2:
-  - fa: fa-unlock
+  - fa: fa-unlock-alt
     alt: "Value 2"
     title: "Empowerment"
-    excerpt: 'No magic formulas or secret recipes here, we enjoy sharing our knowledge with you so that you can develop skills within your organisation.'
+    excerpt: 'No closely guarded secret recipes here, we enjoy sharing our knowledge with you so that you can develop skills within your organisation.'
 feature_row3:
   - fa: fa-lightbulb-o
     alt: "Value 3"
-    title: "Enlightment"
+    title: "Awareness"
-    excerpt: 'we believe it is important everyone understands the opportunities to….stakeholders, organisations, commissioners??
-Communicate benefits of work'
+    excerpt: 'We believe in raising awareness of methods to robustly communicate the impact of projects and the benefits of translating research into practice.'
 feature_row4:
   - fa: fa-percent
     alt: "Value 4"
-    title: "Proportionate"
+    title: "Proportion"
     excerpt: 'Whilst we really like to use all of the tools in our kit bag, we’re dedicated to guiding you to the best solution relative to the size and scope of your work.'

 ---

->Luminaire Definition
+**We have a strong sense of what matters to us at Luminaire Consultancy, we believe in:**

 {% include feature_row id="feature_row1" type="left" %}